-Hockey Hall of Fame (HHOF), in conjunction with its 75/25 Anniversary Celebrations in 2018 and with a view to future growth and sustainability, has established a new endowment fund to be known as the Hockey Hall of Fame Development and Preservation Fund (the “Fund”).
+The Hockey Hall of Fame (HHOF), inspired with a vision for long-term growth and sustainability as the principal initiative of its 75/25 Anniversary Celebrations in 2018, established the Hockey Hall of Fame Development and Presentation Fund (the “Fund”).

-HHOF’s initial 5-year Fund capital goal is to raise $10,000,000 for the purpose of generating a perpetual income stream to support capital investment, outreach programs and institutional legacy projects (in each instance as more specifically defined as “Permitted Purpose(s)” and subject to various restrictions contained in HHOF’s By-law No. 27).
+HHOF’s initial 5-year (2018-2022) Fund capital goal targeted to raise CAD $10-$15M for the purpose of generating a perpetual income stream to support capital investment, outreach programs and institutional legacy projects (in each instance as more specifically defined as “Permitted Purposes” and subject to various restrictions contained in HHOF’s By-law No. 28).

-Continued under the Canada Not-for-profit Corporations Act and designated as a registered charity under the Income Tax Act (Canada), HHOF owns and operates a museum and place of entertainment offering state-of-the-art exhibits, theatrical presentations and educational programming from its leased premises at Brookfield Place, Toronto, Ontario, as well as a co-dependent resource centre and archive facility (named the “D.K.
-(Doc) Seaman Hockey Resource Centre”) located at 400 Kipling Avenue, Toronto, Ontario.
+A registered charity under the Income Tax Act (Canada), HHFM owns and operates a museum and place of entertainment offering state-of-the-art exhibits, theatrical presentations and educational programing from its premises at Brookfield Place, Toronto, and a multi-purpose archive, resource centre and research facility located at 400 Kipling Avenue, Toronto.